-Although solar has become more accessible over the last decade, many customers seek financing options to help mitigate the cost of their systems.
-We have encountered several institutions advertising loans with exceptionally low payments and interest rates.
+Although solar has become more accessible over the last decade, if you’re looking to put solar on your home, you may want to look at financing options. lots of companies advertise loans with exceptionally low payments and interest rates.
 The only catch: exorbitant dealer fees.

 What are solar dealer fees?